AybazDaulet/nvim/README.md

 8. nvim-telescope/telescope.nvim - fuzzy search for everything.
 9. nvim-tree/nvim-tree.lua - a file explorer.
 10. catppuccin/nvim - a nice color theme.

+## Debugger

+I don't use a debugger in neovim.
+Often log/print statements solve a problem for me because I write quite simple code.
+If I encounter a problem that can't be simply represented by print statements I usually use external tools and IDEs, like JetBrains, VisualStudio, Firefox Debugger.